chrisjmccormick/word2vec_commented/README.md

 #word2vec_commented
-This project is a functionally unaltered version of Google's published word2vec implementation, but which includes source comments.
+This project is a functionally unaltered version of Google's published word2vec implementation in C, but which includes source comments.

-This is a work in progress.
+My focus is on the skip-gram architecture with negative sampling, so for now I have ignored the CBOW and Hierarchical Softmax code.

+Because the code supports both models and both training approaches, I highly recommended viewing the code in an editor which allows you to collapse code blocks.
+The training code is much more readable when you hide the implementations that you aren't interested in.

 ## word2vec Model Training

 word2vec training occurs in word2vec.c

+Almost all of the functions in word2vec.c happen to be related to building and maintaining the vocabulary.
+If you remove the vocabulary functions, here's what's left:

 * main() - Entry point to the script.
     * Parses the command line arguments.
 * TrainModel() - Main entry point to the training process.
+    * Learns the vocabulary, initializes the network, and kicks off the training threads.
+* TrainModelThread() - Performs the actual training.
+    * Each thread operates on a different portion of the input text file.

 ### Text Parsing
 The word2vec C project does not include code for parsing and tokenizing your text.
 It simply accepts a training file with words separated by whitespace (spaces, tabs, or newlines).
 This means that you'll need to handle the removal of things like punctuation separately.